How To Get From Tel Aviv to Petra

 Airplane over Tel Aviv

 If you plan to spend a little longer in Jordan and wish to explore the Jordanian capital Amman along with Petra, there are regular flights from Tel Aviv’s Ben Gurion Airport to Amman.
 From Amman, you can hire a car or taxi, take a bus, or hop on a 3 day highlights of Jordan tour from Amman.
-Then check into one of our curated hotels in Petra to rest up.

 Taxis cost around $120 USD one way and the JETT air-conditioned coach, which can be booked in advance, operates daily.
 Local buses also run from Amman to Petra between 9 am and 4 pm each day.
 Please be advised buses don’t leave the station until completely full so you may have a wait.